isomerpages/ncss-ssi/_training/11-nexleaders.md

 ![Social Service Institute (SSI) Singapore - Nexleaders Leadership Development Programme Micro Learning Courses](/images/training/nexleaders_Ssi_header.png)

 ### Overview
-Are you facing challenges engaging staff?
-Do you find it difficult to develop leaders?
-Are you trying to create an healthier organisational culture?
-Are you struggling to manage conflicts in the workplace?
-Do you want to motivate millennials to realise their fullest potential?

-During this COVID-19 pandemic, with current social distancing measures and work-from-home (WFH) protocols, it is increasingly difficult to engage staff, create a healthier work culture, develop staff professionally and nurture their leadership potential.
+_“NEXleader.com offers a unique experience – a mini-MBA content AND using the latest learning paradigms: micro-learning, action-learning, and social-learning.
+The next-gen leaders will greatly benefit from NEXleader.com" _
+Andrew Ma, Co-Founder, Chorev Consulting

+_“NEXLeaders.com is very impactful, with relevant video-clips, all available at our finger-tip.
+Most importantly, we can post and share our thoughts and learn together as a community.”_
+Jennifer Goh, Senior Manager, St Luke’s Elder Care

+_“The true value of the program lies in the top-notch content curated and designed by a panel of Asian experts from many different fields.
+Operating in the same cultural environment and context, their experiences and sharing are highly relatable.”_
+Eddy Neo, Deputy Executive Director, New Life Community

-SSI and [Meta Consulting](https://meta.com.sg/){:target="_blank"} , a premier leadership development company, have created a tailor-made leadership development programme for the social service sector, using the [NEXLeaders.com](https://nexleaders.com/){:target="_blank"}    suite of mobile, micro-learning courses, powered by the Gnowbe learning platform.
+SSI and Meta Consulting, a premier leadership development company with experience over the last 27 years, have created a tailor-made leadership development programme for the social service sector, using the NEXLeaders.com suite of mobile, micro-learning courses, powered by the Gnowbe learning platform.

+From 1,375 surveys received:
+• 95% completed all the required courses
+• 85% acquired new knowledge/skills
+• 87% could use what they learned at work
+• 85% found it useful for personal development and learning
+• 90% found the Gnowbe learning platform very user-friendly

+Because of the effectiveness of the NEXLeaders leadership program, we are embarking on the third phase of this partnership to extend these benefits to more Social Service Agencies.

-This is a one-year initiative that was jointly developed to overcome social distancing barriers and work from home (WFH) challenges.
-NEXLeaders.com allows staff to learn on-the-go, anytime, anywhere through bite-size content, with a choice of more than 36 courses from industrial experts.
+This one-year initiative was jointly developed to overcome social distancing barriers and work from home (WFH) challenges.
+NEXLeaders.com enables staff to learn on-the-go, anytime, anywhere through bite-size content, with a choice of more than 60 courses from value-based industrial experts.

 ### Target Audience
-This programme is suitable for supervisors, first-line managers, middle management and senior management/directors in social service agencies (SSAs) and non-profit organisations (NPOs).
-Applicants who are not from SSAs or NPOs are also welcome to apply.
+This tiered programme is stratified for three different levels:
+•	Supervisors/First-line managers,
+•	Middle Management and
+•	Senior Management/Directors

 ### Course Details
-The NEXLeaders Leadership Development Programme will commence on 11 Jan 2021.

-The courses are customised for three tiers in an organisation.
--   Supervisor/First-Line Manager.
--   Middle Management.
--   Senior Management/Director.
+All applicants are required to complete only 5 modules of the NEXLeaders Leadership Development Programme over a 2 months period, from 15 December 2021 to 15 February 2022 to qualify for VCF funding for eligible applicants.

-For a start, learners must complete five core modules within the first two and a half months before they can access the remaining 36 courses.
-The five core modules for each tier are as listed below.
+After which, they will have access to the remaining 60 over courses.
+The five core modules for each tier are listed below.

 #### Supervisors and First Line Managers